All playgroups are similar in nature; babies and young children accompanied by caring adults meeting regularly to play and learn together.

 Many groups cater to running 1 year old, toddler and 3+ sessions.
 These sessions can be great as they will have specific toys and activities that are age appropriate and support the learning and development of different skill levels.

-Many fathers already attend community playgroups.
-Some prefer to join a father’s only playgroup where the playgroup is run by local dads and offers support for fathers who are their children’s primary caregiver.
+Many fathers already attend community playgroups but some prefer to join a fathers only playgroup run by local dads and offers support for fathers who are their children’s primary caregiver.

-Rainbow Playgroups provide lesbian, gay, bisexual, transgender, and intersex (LGBTI) parents and carers with an opportunity to meet other like-minded parents and carers, make friends and share ideas and experiences.
-The LGBTI Playgroup also allows LGBTI parents and carers to spend quality time with their children, encouraging, helping or simply playing with their children.
-If you are interested in joining or starting a rainbow playgroup please contact our Hotline at 1800 171 882 or firstname.lastname@example.org
+Rainbow Playgroups create inclusive, supportive and positive experiences for lesbian, gay, bisexual, transgender, and intersex (LGBTI) parents and carers.
+LGBTI playgroups also allows parents and caregivers to spend quality time with their children, encouraging, helping or simply playing with their children.
+If you are interested in joining or starting a rainbow playgroup please contact our Hotline at 1800 171 882 or email@example.com

 These FIFO Playgroups consist of fly-in fly-out families.
 It is a great opportunity to meet other FIFO families that know exactly what it is like when you are home alone, while the other parent/partner is away at work and share parenting tips and challenges.
 They offer a great network of support whether you are staying at home or flying in and out.

 Playgroup WA also offers specific supported playgroups run by facilitators.